-Journalism graduate Jim Sexton (’81 and CCI Emeritus Board of Visitors member) has described his evolving media career as “long and winding,” and that path has led him once again to his hometown and alma mater.
+Journalism graduate Jim Sexton (’81) has described his evolving media career as “long and winding,” and that path has led him once again to his hometown and alma mater.

 At least for this week.